-Special rules may apply to bona fide residents of U.S. possessions who have gain from dispositions of certain investment property within the 10-year period CAUTION beginning when they became a bona fide resident.
+Special rules may apply to bona fide residents of U.S. territories who have gain from dispositions of certain investment property within the 10-year period beginning when they became a bona fide resident.

-For details, see chapter 2 of Pub.
+For details, see Special Rules for Gains From Dispositions of Certain Property in chapter 2 of Pub.
 570, Regulations section 1.937-2(f)(1), and Examples 1 and 2 of section 1.937-2(k).

-Filing Form 1040
+Filing Form 1040 or 1040-SR

-To exclude your qualifying income from American Samoa, complete Form 4563 and attach it to your Form 1040.
+To exclude your qualifying income from American Samoa, complete Form 4563 and attach it to your Form 1040 or 1040-SR.

-Income you must report on Form 1040.
-You must report on Form 1040 your worldwide income for the tax year that does not qualify for the exclusion.
+Income you must report on Form 1040 or 1040-SR. You must report on Form 1040 or 1040-SR your worldwide income for the tax year that does not qualify for the exclusion.
 The source of that income does not matter.

-Deduction and credits you cannot take on Form 1040.
-If you claim the exclusion, you cannot take any deduction or credit on Form 1040 that is definitely related to the excluded income, such as employee business expenses.
+Deductions and credits you cannot take on Form 1040 or 1040-SR. If you claim the exclusion, you cannot take any deduction or credit on Form 1040 or 1040-SR that is definitely related to the excluded income.

-Deductions and credits that are not definitely related to a particular type of income must be allocated between your excluded income and your other income to find the amount you can take on Form 1040.
-Examples of deductions that are not definitely related to a particular type of income are:
+Deductions and credits that are not definitely related to a particular type of income must be allocated between your excluded income and your other income to find the amount you can take on Form 1040 or 1040-SR. Examples of deductions that are not definitely related to a particular type of income are:

-- The standard deduction, and - Certain itemized deductions such as medical and dental expenses, gifts to charity, and real estate taxes and mortgage interest on your personal residence.
+• The standard deduction; and

+• Certain itemized deductions such as medical and dental expenses, gifts to charity, and real estate taxes and mortgage interest on your personal residence.